nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_collections.md

 `ListHashed(NumberNameToString(),NumberNameToString(),NumberNameToString())` will always provide a three element List with values that are not obviously related to each other.
-For each additional element added to the collection, the previous input is hashed, so there is a relationship, but it will not be obvious nor discernable for most testing purposes.
+For each additional element added to the collection, the previous input is hashed, so there is a relationship, but it will not be obvious nor discernible for most testing purposes.

 If neither `Stepped` nor `Hashed` occurs in the function name, then every element function gets the exact value given to the main function.